kognise/obsidian-aviation/FAR/Volume 3/I Airports/0152 Airport aid program.md

 ### §152.411   Affirmative action steps.

-\(a\) Each grantee which is not described in §152.407(a) and is not subject to an affirmative action plan, regulatory goals and timetables, or other mechanism providing for short and long-range goals for equal employment opportunity, shall make good faith efforts to recruit and hire minorities and women for its aviation workforce as vacancies occur, by taking the affirmative action steps in §152.409(b)(3), as follows:
+\(a\) Each grantee which is not described in [[Volume 3/I Airports/0152 Airport aid program.md#§152.407   Affirmative action plan: General.|§152.407]](a) and is not subject to an affirmative action plan, regulatory goals and timetables, or other mechanism providing for short and long-range goals for equal employment opportunity, shall make good faith efforts to recruit and hire minorities and women for its aviation workforce as vacancies occur, by taking the affirmative action steps in [[Volume 3/I Airports/0152 Airport aid program.md#§152.409   Affirmative action plan standards.|§152.409]](b)(3), as follows:

-\(1\) If it has 15 or more employees in its aviation workforce or employed for aviation purposes, by taking the affirmative action steps in §152.409(b)(3), as appropriate; or
+\(1\) If it has 15 or more employees in its aviation workforce or employed for aviation purposes, by taking the affirmative action steps in [[Volume 3/I Airports/0152 Airport aid program.md#§152.409   Affirmative action plan standards.|§152.409]](b)(3), as appropriate; or

-\(2\) If it has less than 15 employees in its aviation workforce or employed for aviation purposes, by taking the affirmative action steps in §152.409(b)(3) (i) and (ii), as appropriate.
+\(2\) If it has less than 15 employees in its aviation workforce or employed for aviation purposes, by taking the affirmative action steps in [[Volume 3/I Airports/0152 Airport aid program.md#§152.409   Affirmative action plan standards.|§152.409]](b)(3) (i) and (ii), as appropriate.

 \(b\) Except as provided in paragraph (c) of this section, each sponsor shall require each of its aviation related activities on its airport, that is not subject to an affirmative action plan, regulatory goals and timetables, or other mechanism which provides short and long-range goals for equal employment opportunity, to take affirmative action steps and cause them to similarly require affirmative action steps of their covered suborganizations, as follows:

-\(1\) Each aviation related activity or covered suborganization with less than 50 but more than 14 employees, must take the affirmative action steps enumerated in §152.409(b)(3), as appropriate.
+\(1\) Each aviation related activity or covered suborganization with less than 50 but more than 14 employees, must take the affirmative action steps enumerated in [[Volume 3/I Airports/0152 Airport aid program.md#§152.409   Affirmative action plan standards.|§152.409]](b)(3), as appropriate.

-\(2\) Each aviation related activity or covered suborganization with less than 15 employees, must take the affirmative action steps enumerated in §152.409(b)(3) (i) and (ii), as appropriate.
+\(2\) Each aviation related activity or covered suborganization with less than 15 employees, must take the affirmative action steps enumerated in [[Volume 3/I Airports/0152 Airport aid program.md#§152.409   Affirmative action plan standards.|§152.409]](b)(3) (i) and (ii), as appropriate.

 \(c\) Each sponsor shall require each construction contractor, that has a contract of \$10,000 or more on its airport and that is not subject to an affirmative action plan, regulatory goals or timetables, or other mechanism which provides short and long-range goals for equal employment opportunity, to take the following affirmative action steps: